directus/directus/docs/guides/headless-cms/live-preview/nextjs.md

 Run `npm run dev` and visit your preview URL `http:/<your-site>/api/draft?secret=MY_SECRET_TOKEN&id=ID`, you should be able to see the preview of your content.

+## Preview Content in Directus

+Go over to an item in your collection and toggle "Enable Preview" at the top of the page.
+Whenever you create or edit an item in your collection and “click” save, you should see a live preview of the item on the right-hand side of the screen.

+Clicking on the "Dimensions Display" icon also lets you preview your content on desktop and mobile screens.